wishlist app screenshot

 });

-Instead of directly manipulating the state, we describe what we want to happen to the state (and provide an optional payload object that can aid state operations), and the reducer handles returning and setting a new state.
-The reducer takes care of the "how" while our ui components will take care of the "what".
+Instead of directly manipulating the current state, the reducer returns and sets a new state in our app based on our action and an optional payload object that can aid in state operations (we'll dive more into this soon).
+The reducer takes care of the "how" while our ui components take care of the "what," specifically through the dispatch.

 Initial Design Steps and State Breakdown